Kingdoms of Kerala

 Kerala is one of the southernmost states of India.
 During the early historic period, or possibly even earlier, the region under the Chera rulers is recorded to have established trade relations across the Arabian Sea/Indian Ocean with the Middle East and the Greco-Roman world, as part of the spice trade, particularly in pepper.
 The medieval Cheras of Kerala, although at times subject to the influence of more powerful rulers of southern India, continued to dominate the region until the 12th century CE.
 Following the disintegration of the Chera kingdom, several minor states arose in Kerala, the most notable being the kingdoms of Quilon (Venad), Calicut (ruled by the Zamorins), and Cannanore (or Kolathunad).

-In 1498 CE, Portuguese navigator Vasco Da Gama established a direct sea route to India by sailing around the Cape of Good Hope, at the southern tip of Africa, and landing at the port of Calicut (Kozhikode), where he encountered long-established Middle Eastern Muslim merchants.
+In 1498 CE, Portuguese navigator Vasco Da Gama established a direct sea route to Asia by sailing around the Cape of Good Hope, at the southern tip of Africa, and landing at the port of Calicut (Kozhikode), where he encountered long-established Middle Eastern Muslim merchants.
 The Portuguese were soon followed by the Dutch, the French and finally by the English.
 By the late 18th century, the English had overpowered all the other European powers on the Malabar Coast.
 After a brief period of Mysorean hegemony, the English East India Company took direct control of northern Kerala, including the former territories of Cannanore and Calicut.
 They also brought the kingdoms of Travancore, recently consolidated under its charismatic ruler, Marthanda Varma, and Cochin in southern and central Kerala under their influence.
 British control over Kerala continued until India achieved independence in 1947.

+History of Kerala

-Early history
+Early historic period

-Kerala's dominant rulers of the early historic period were the Cheras, a Tamil dynasty with its headquarters located in Vanchi, generally considered near the ancient port city of Muziris in Kerala.
-Chera kingdom consisted of a major part of modern Kerala and Kongunadu which comprises western districts of modern Tamil Nadu including Coimbatore and Salem.
-The Cheras were mentioned as Ketalaputo (Keralaputra) on an inscribed edict of emperor Ashoka of the Magadha Empire in the 3rd century BCE, as Cerobothra by the Greek Periplus of the Erythraean Sea and as Celebothras in the Roman encyclopedia Natural History by Pliny the Elder.
-The Mushika kingdom existed in northern Kerala, while the Ay kingdom ruled south of the Chera kingdom.
+Kerala's dominant rulers during the early historic period were the Cheras, a dynasty with one of its headquarters located at Vanchi-Karur, near the celebrated port city of Muchiri (Muziris) on the Malabar Coast.
+The Chera state comprised a major part of present-day Kerala and western Tamil Nadu.

+The Cheras were mentioned as "Ketalaputo" (Sanskrit: "Keralaputra") in the 2nd Major Rock Edict of Maurya emperor Asoka (3rd century BCE), as "Cerobothra" in the Greek text Periplus of the Erythraean Sea (1st century CE), and as "Celebothras" in Pliny the Elder's (1st century CE) the Roman encyclopedia Natural History.
+The Chera country, located at the southern tip of the Indian peninsula, was ideally positioned to benefit from maritime trade across the vast Indian Ocean networks.
+Historical sources confirm active exchange of spices — particularly black pepper — with merchants from the Middle East and the Graeco-Roman world.

+The Ezhimala polity existed in northern Kerala, while the Ay chiefs, under the Pandyas, ruled the region south of the Chera kingdom (southern Kerala).